drinksandco/symfony-console-ui/README.md

 Open a command console, enter your project directory and execute the following command to download the latest stable version of this bundle:

-While there is not recipe yet we need to declare some environment variables for the Console UI
+While there is not recipe yet, we need to declare some environment variables for the Console UI

 ```env
 # Local Config